fashion-on/FashionOn.github.io/README.md

-# FashionOn : Detail-preserving image-based virtual try-on via semantic-guided optimization
+# FashionOn :  semantic-guided image-based virtual try-on withdetailed human and clothing information

 The dataset will be released soon after the paper is accepted.
 </br>